hyperspy/hyperspy/doc/user_guide/model.rst

     A good example of a linear model in the electron-microscopy field is an Energy-Dispersive X-ray Spectroscopy (EDS) dataset, which typically consists of a polynomial background and Gaussian peaks with well-defined energy (``Gaussian.centre``) and peak widths (``Gaussian.sigma``).
 This dataset can be fit extremely fast with a linear optimizer.

 There are two implementations of linear least squares fitting in hyperspy:

 - the ``'lstsq'`` optimizer, which uses :py:func:`numpy.linalg.lstsq`, or :py:func:`dask.array.linalg.lstsq` for lazy signals.
 - the ``'ridge_regression'`` optimizer, which supports regularization (see :py:class:`sklearn.linear_model.Ridge` for arguments to pass to :py:meth:`~hyperspy.model.BaseModel.fit`), but does not support lazy signals.

 As for non-linear least squares fitting, :ref:`weighted least squares <weighted_least_squares-label>` is supported.

 In the following example, we first generate a 300x300 navigation signal of varying total intensity, and then populate it with an EDS spectrum at each point.
-The signal can be fitted with a polynomial background and a gaussian for each peak.
+The signal can be fitted with a polynomial background and a Gaussian for each peak.
 Hyperspy automatically adds these to the model, and fixes the ``centre`` and ``sigma`` parameters to known values.
 Fitting this model with a non-linear optimizer can about half an hour on a decent workstation.
 With a linear optimizer, it takes seconds.